fendit/MP/RFT/ReadMe.md

 # Range Frequency Theory (RFT)
-This is from one of the assignments I worked before.However, this has been modified with Shiny.
+This is from one of the assignments I worked before.
+However, this has been modified with Shiny.

 ### Features
 1. Select one of the price distributions (unimodal, bimodal, positively or negatively skewed).